There are few American intellectuals and journalists

 disinformation about "the Nazis" and the phrase "Deutschland uber alles."

 Dr. Roberts -- you of all people - a southerner who has written so passionately and eloquently about the "War

-single, out-of-context lyric "Deutschland uber alles."
-Boy oh boy was Solzhenitsyn ever right when he warned:
+story, about a single, out-of-context lyric "Deutschland uber alles."
+Boy-oh-boy was Solzhenitsyn ever right

-the psychic diseases of the 20th century, and more than anywhere else this disease is reflected in the press."
+and superficiality are the psychic diseases of the 20th century, and more than anywhere else this disease is reflected

 "Our pleasure, Chief!"